-Defendant to ask to move California warehouse fire trial
+Suspect in fatal warehouse fire says he can’t get fair trial

 - Woman tells police she's a 'clean, thoroughbred, white girl'

+Almena last month pleaded no contest to 36 counts of involuntary manslaughter for his role in the Dec.
+2, 2016, fire at the converted Oakland warehouse he called the Ghost Ship.

-Almena rented and illegally converted an Oakland warehouse into a residence and entertainment venue he called the Ghost Ship.
-Almena hired Harris to collect rent and help schedule concerts.
+Almena, 48, made the pleas when he thought he had reached an agreement to serve nine years in prison.
+Almena rented and illegally converted the warehouse into a residence and entertainment venue.
+He hired a man named Max Harris to collect rent and help schedule concerts.

 The warehouse caught fire during an unlicensed concert on Dec.
-2, 2016, and killed 36 people.
-Alameda County district attorney Nancy O’Malley charged the men after saying they turned the warehouse into a death trap by cluttering it with highly flammable materials and failing to make it safe for people to live and attend concerts in it.
+2, 2016, killing 36 people.
+The men were charged after prosecutors said they turned the warehouse into a death trap by cluttering it with highly flammable materials and failing to make it safe.

-The plea deal that Almena agreed to called for nine years in prison.
-Harris agreed to a six-year term and also pleaded no contest to 36 charges of involuntary manslaughter.
-Jacobson then scheduled a formal two-day sentencing hearing to give grieving families an opportunity to tell the court of their loss.
+Harris agreed to a six-year term and pleaded no contest to 36 charges of involuntary manslaughter.

-But Jacobson was unavailable on Thursday for the scheduled hearing and Judge James Cramer was called on to handle the sentencing.
-Cramer on Friday stunned prosecutors and defense attorneys alike when he rejected the plea agreement.
-After listening to a day-and-half of families angrily denouncing the deal as too lenient, Cramer ruled that Almena failed to take adequate responsibility.
+Judge Morris Jacobson, who approved the plea agreements, was unavailable last week to preside at a two-day sentencing hearing to hear grieving families speak of their loss.
+Cramer, who filled in, stunned prosecutors and defense attorneys alike when he rejected the plea agreement.

+After listening to families angrily denouncing the deal as too lenient, Cramer ruled that Almena failed to take adequate responsibility.
+Cramer cited a 21-page letter Almena wrote to probation officers.
+He cited passages where Almena said he and his family are also victims because of the notoriety the case has received.

-Cramer did say Harris appeared to express genuine remorse.
-Harris’ attorney Tyler White said he’s hopeful that a separate plea deal with the same terms can still be arranged for Harris.
+Harris’ attorney Tyler White said he’s hopeful that a separate plea deal with the same terms can still be arranged.
+Serra also said a new deal is possible.
+Otherwise, a trial date will be scheduled.

-Serra said there’s the possibility of working out a new deal with prosecutors.
-But if that fails, Almena will have to face trial.

-“My client publicly stated his guilt in a case with a large amount of publicity,” Serra said.
-“We will file a change of venue motion if it goes to trial.”

-University of California, San Francisco law school professor David Levine said that the new judge was “not as invested in the deal” as the original judge who brokered the agreement.
+David Levine, a University of California, San Francisco law school professor, said Cramer was “not as invested in the deal” as Jacobson.

 “That left the door open for him to reject it,” Levine said.